Can I Eat Expired Frozen Chicken Unopened?

 What are the food safety risks?

 Frozen chicken poses risks of contamination by bacteria such as Salmonella and Campylobacter.
-To prevent foodborne illness, always thaw chicken properly in the refrigerator, cook it to the recommended internal temperature of 165°F (73.9°C), and avoid cross-contamination with other foods.
+To reduce the risk of foodborne illness, always thaw chicken properly in the refrigerator, cook it to the recommended internal temperature of 165°F (73.9°C), and avoid cross-contamination with other foods.
 High-risk scenarios include leaving frozen chicken at room temperature for extended periods and refreezing thawed chicken.

 What are some pro storage tips?